 Twimbit facilitated a conversation with 8 industry experts.
 We brainstormed the issues that impacted the industry in 2019 and discussed the key trends and opportunities ahead for the industry.
 Each participant’s view is expressed in their personal capacities and do not necessarily reflect the views of their respective organizations.
 Thank you to the contributors.

-6 issues that shaped the telecom industry in 2019
+6 issues that shaped the telecoms industry in 2019

 - Huawei’s issues with the US government and its determined response with growth in annual revenues both with 5G contracts as well as handset sales.
 Huawei released results which showed a 24.4 percent y-o-y growth in total revenues till the end of Q3 of 2019.
 The stage is set for the development of a third mobile operating system, one that is from outside the United States.